open-campaign-logger/compendium-generator/src/CampaignKit.Compendium.DungeonsAndDragons/README.md

     "GameSystem": "Dungeons and Dragons 5e",
     // Image to use for the compendium.
     "ImageUrl": "https://campaign-logger.com/images/campaign-logger.png",
+    // If true, process this compendium.
+If not, skip it.
+    "IsActive": true,
+    // If true, overwrite an existing compendium if it already exists.
+If false, and compendium exists, skip processing.
+    "OverwriteExisting": true,
     // List of source data sets to parse and compile into the compendium.
     "SourceDataSets": [
     {